robsontenorio/laravel-keycloak-guard/README.md

 *Default is `null`.*

 By default this package **always** will look at first for a `Bearer` token.
-Additionally, if this option is eneable it will try to get token from this custom request param.
+Additionally, if this option is enabled, then it will try to get a token from this custom request param.

 ```php
 // keycloak.php